kdchambers/fontana/README.md

 **NOTE**: *The PixelType is passed by the client and it's properties are detected automatically during rasterization.
 Unless it's a very irregular type it should just work.*

 The `Pen` type has a single purpose, to generate texture quads to a vertex buffer that can be used by a graphics API to draw text to the screen.
-It only has a single public funcion:
+It only has a single public function:

 ```rust
 pub fn write(